Post-election outlook: Little cooperation, Harvard panel says

 Democratic and Republican strategists came together at Harvard Kennedy School on Wednesday to unpack the election results at a session called “Midterms 2018: What Just Happened?”
 Both parties trumpeted victories, and the panelists agreed that political cooperation may get even rarer in the next two years.

-“I don’t think it was a wave election,” said Marc Lotter, the former press secretary to Vice President Mike Pence.
+“I don’t think it was a wave election,” said Douglas Heye, a Republican strategist and CNN commentator.
 “I see it as an unfortunate continuing of a realignment.
 So much of what we saw indicates that urban and suburban areas are going blue, and rural areas are going red, and there is a lot of ugly rhetoric on both sides.
 There is virtually no Republican Party in California, and no Democratic Party in Mississippi.
 The country is coming to a place where we don’t trust each other and we don’t like each other anymore.
 Where I have a problem with the president is in his rhetoric, which doesn’t help things.”

 Moderator Margaret Talev, the Bloomberg News White House correspondent and Fall Resident Fellow at the Institute of Politics (IOP), asked the panel what effect the midterms might have on President Trump’s agenda and style.

-“He’ll definitely go full speed ahead,” replied Douglas Heye, a Republican strategist and CNN commentator.
+“He’ll definitely go full speed ahead,” replied Marc Lotter, the former press secretary to Vice President Mike Pence.
 Trump, he said, is “not governed by ideology.
 He is willing to negotiate.
 He thinks in terms of delivering on the promises that he’s made.
 So the question is: Will there be a willingness [from returning House Speaker Nancy Pelosi and the Democrats] to give him something he can sign?”

 But the midterms were above all a victory for checks and balances, said CNN political commentator and IOP Spring 2018 Fellow Symone D. Sanders.
 Arriving late after a delayed flight, Sanders first noted an “untold story” of the midterms: “Many folks have said that the Democratic Party has forgotten the Midwest, but they just picked up a lot of Midwestern seats.”